KiwiSingh/AbletonRPC/README.md

 **Q.** I see that you've used a MIDI remote script.
 Will this mess up my existing MIDI mappings for my MPK Mini/AKAI Fire/Ableton Push/ATOM SQ/other MIDI controller?

-**A.** No. The `FauxMIDI` device is only there to interface with the application you create on your Discord Developer Portal.
+**A.** No. The `FauxMIDI` device is only there to interface with the application you create on your Discord Developer Portal (or with mine if you use the GUI).
 It neither interferes with your existing MIDI mappings, nor interacts with any stock Ableton plugins/external VST instruments.